 A Nurse Midwife by profession, Bonnie is a founding member of the society.
 She sings in a local band and loves the music festival experience.
 “My first festival was Wheatland in 1979.
 Ever since, my summer vacations have been planned around great festivals like Bliss and Hiawatha.
 My vision is to bring a first class festival experience to Northeast Michigan and introduce people from around the state to Alpena’s natural beauty, friendliness, and opportunities.”

-Jeff Shea - Vice President
+Andrea Schmidt - Vice President

 Peggy Schmidt - Treasurer

 My name is Peggy Schmidt and I was elected to be the treasurer for the Thunder Bay Folk Society in January, 2018.

 I graduated in 2011 with a Dual Bachelor’s Degree in Management and Accounting.
 I have been working at the CPA firm of Straley, Lamp & Kraenzlein, PC for seven years.